 Horses that are outside with room to roam tend to develop colic less often than stabled horses.
 The same slowed motility that can lead to impaction colic in stabled horses may contribute to equine gastric ulcer syndrome (EGUS), a painful gut condition.
 The mental stress of being stabled for long periods of time may also play a role.

 Ammonia fumes that develop as manure, bedding, and urine decompose (a process that takes a surprisingly short time), can damage your horse’s airway.
-Ammonia is caustic and is not only offensive to smell, but it can also increase your horse’s risk of pneumonia or chronic obstructive pulmonary disease (COPD).
+Ammonia is caustic and is not only offensive to smell, but can also increase your horse’s risk of pneumonia or recurrent airway obstruction (RAO).
 Dust also can increase your horse’s susceptibility to chronic inflammatory airway disease.

 Even in a well-ventilated barn, stale air can cause problems.
 Horses breathe easier outdoors.

 Bored, energetic horses that are kept in stalls may not only develop troublesome vices, but they may also misbehave as they find creative ways to burn off excess energy.
-Horses will act out by kicking at stall walls, snapping at by-passers, chewing or biting anything within reach.
+Horses may act out by kicking at stall walls, snapping at by-passers, or chewing or biting anything within reach.

 When being handled, an energetic, bored horse may try to bite its handler, paw and kick out when tied or have a hard time standing still to be groomed or saddled.